Get a free consultation

 Speaking too quickly is a trap many people, especially when nervous, fall into.
 This can make it difficult for your audience to follow your presentation, and can make you appear nervous or unprepared.

-To avoid this mistake, don’t just speak slower.
+To avoid this public speaking mistake, don’t just speak slower.
 Instead, speak at your usual pace, but add a pause every 6-10 words.
 Use shorter sentences.
 And put more energy into your delivery.
 With this you will be much more impressive when you present.

 Mistake #7 Ignoring your audience

-Other common public speaking mistakes include ignoring the needs and interests of the audience.
+Other public speaking mistakes include ignoring the needs and interests of the audience.
 If you’re not tailoring your presentation to the audience’s expectations, you risk losing their attention and failing to make a connection.

 Take time to understand your audience’s needs and interests before you start preparing your presentation.
 Tailor your presentation to meet those needs by talking about the most relevant and important information.
 Use examples and stories that your audience can relate to and engage with.
 Like this you will connect with your audience.